HamedFathi/hamedfathi/source/_posts/a-professional-asp.net-core-middleware.md

 ## Methods at a glance

+Request delegates are configured using various extension methods as following:

 **Run**

 Terminates chain.
 No other middleware method will run after this.
 Should be placed at the end of any pipeline.